Jason Jarrett (racing driver): Busch Grand National Series

 In 1997, Jarrett moved up to the Busch Grand National Series, driving three races for DAJ Racing and failing to qualify for two others.
 For 1998, Jarrett ran another partial schedule, piloting the No. 32 Carquest car for eleven races and failing to qualify for another.
-He recorded a best finish of 17th at Richmond International Raceway.
+He recorded a best finish of seventeenth at Richmond International Raceway.
 Jarrett joined BACE Motorsports in 1999, attempting ten races and qualifying for eight of them.
 He also ran one race for Jarrett/Favre Motorsports, a collaboration between his father and National Football League star Brett Favre.
 However, he broke his foot at Memphis Motorsports Park in October and did not drive the rest of the season.
-He also suffered a concussion at Auto Club Speedway earlier in the season and had to be replaced by Johnny Benson Jr. Running full-time in 2000, Jarrett struggled, failing to qualify for eleven races and posting a best finish of 17th.
+He also suffered a concussion at Auto Club Speedway earlier in the season and had to be replaced by Johnny Benson Jr. Running full-time in 2000, Jarrett struggled, failing to qualify for eleven races and posting a best finish of seventeenth.
 He was also replaced by Hut Stricklin for a race at Pocono Raceway.
 Jarrett has not competed in the series since.

 Winston Cup Series

 After three years away from the sport competing in ARCA, Jarrett returned to NASCAR in 2003 and made his Winston Cup Series debut at the 2003 EA Sports 500 that October at Talladega, driving a third car for Robert Yates in the No. 98, alongside his father Dale and Elliott Sadler, who famously barrel rolled late in the race.
-He mainly stayed out of trouble and finished the race in 29th despite being 4 laps down.
-He made one other start in the series at Pocono in the summer of 2004 driving the No. 02 for Hermie Sadler's team, SCORE Motorsports, falling out after 40 laps due to a handling issue to a 40th-place result.
+He mainly stayed out of trouble and finished the race in 29th despite being four laps down.
+He made one other start in the series at Pocono in the summer of 2004 driving the No. 02 for Hermie Sadler's team, SCORE Motorsports, falling out after forty laps due to a handling issue to a 40th-place result.
 His only other attempt in the series at Bristol in March driving for Morgan Shepherd resulted in a withdrawal.

 Post-driving career

 After the 2005 season he retired from racing.
 Starting in 2007, Jarrett worked for his father's company, Dale Jarrett Incorporated, as a project manager.
 In 2010, he joined Germain Racing as a spotter for drivers Casey Mears and Max Papis in the Sprint Cup and Nationwide Series.
-Three years later, he left the organization to join Stewart-Haas Racing (SHR) as the spotter for driver Ryan Newman in the Sprint Cup Series, and followed Newman in 2014 to Richard Childress Racing in the same role.
-Jarrett currently spots in all three NASCAR national series, for Newman in Cup, Ryan Truex in the Xfinity Series, and John Hunter Nemechek in the Camping World Truck Series.
+Three years later, he left the organization to join Stewart–Haas Racing (SHR) as the spotter for driver Ryan Newman in the Sprint Cup Series, and followed Newman in 2014 to Richard Childress Racing in the same role.
+Jarrett has spotted in all three NASCAR national series, for Newman in Cup, Ryan Truex in the Xfinity Series, and John Hunter Nemechek in the Camping World Truck Series.

-In 2022, He will spot for 23XI Racing for Kurt Busch.
-Jarrett will also spot for Josh Berry at JR Motorsports in the Xfinity Series and Tate Fogelman at On Point Motorsports in the Camping World Truck Series.
+In 2022, He spotted for 23XI Racing for Kurt Busch.
+Jarrett also spotted for Josh Berry at JR Motorsports in the Xfinity Series and Tate Fogelman at On Point Motorsports in the Camping World Truck Series.